Skilled Migration Visas

 All potential migrants, including those who are nominated by a state or territory government, must record their details through a SkillSelect Expression of Interest (EOI).

-You can lodge an EOI before you apply for ACT nomination or after you receive ACT nomination.
+You must lodge an EOI before you apply for ACT nomination.

 When you complete your EOI you will receive an ID from DIBP.
-You need to email your EOI ID to firstname.lastname@example.org so we can confirm your ACT nomination with DIBP.
+Your EOI ID must be included in your Application for ACT nomination.

 When your visa has been granted